esa/pagmo/doc/sphinx/tutorials/approximating_the_hypervolume.rst

 Approximating the hypervolume
 ================================================================

-Determining the hypervolume indicator is a computationally-heavy task.
+Determining the hypervolume indicator is a computationally expensive task.
-Even in case of a reasonably small dimension size and number of points (e.g. 100 points in 10 dimensions), there are no known algorithms that can yield the results fast enough for multiple-objective optimizers.
+Even in case of a reasonably small dimension and low number of points (e.g. 100 points in 10 dimensions), there are currently no known algorithms that can yield the results fast enough for most multiple-objective optimizers.

-In this tutorial we will show a way to compute the hypervolume indicator faster, at the cost of accuracy.
+In this tutorial we will show a way to compute the hypervolume indicator faster, but at the cost of accuracy.
 Two algorithms found in `PyGMO.hv_algorithm` are capable of computing the hypervolume approximately:

 #. `PyGMO.hv_algorithm.bf_fpras` - capable of approximating the hypervolume indicator